paulscottrobson/neo6502-documents/neo6502/docs/reference/api.md

 # Sound Effects

 Function 8,5 plays a sound effect immediately.
-These will be synthesised to the best ability of the available hardware.
+These will be synthesised to the best ability of the available hardware, so the actual sound may vary slightly.
 These are predefined as:

 | ID   | Sound      |
 | ---- | ---------- |